County of Toulouse: 11th–12th century

 At the beginning of the second millennium, the drifting attitude of the clergy and the confiscation of the Church by the Toulouse administration initiated a degradation of the worship.
 The Saint-Sernin church, the Daurade basilica, and the Saint-Étienne cathedral were not maintained properly.
 New religious currents appeared, like the Cluniac reform.
 Bishop Isarn, helped by Pope Gregory VII, tried to put everything back in order.
 He gave the Daurade Basilica to the Cluniac abbots in 1077.
 In Saint-Sernin, he met a strong opposition in the person of Raimond Gayrard, a provost who had just built a hospital for the poor and was proposing to build a basilica.

 Supported by count Guilhem IV, Saint Raymond finally gained permission from Pope Urban II to dedicate the building in 1096.
 The religious quarrels had just awoken the faith of Toulouse.
 This rebirth was accompanied by a new demographic progression, supported by technically more efficient agriculture.

 The suburbs of Saint-Michel and Saint Cyprien were built during this period.
 The Daurade bridge connected in 1181 the Saint-Cyprien suburb to the gates of the city.
 The suburbs of Saint-Sernin and Saint-Pierre des Cuisines also had a remarkable expansion.

-The end of the 11th century marked the departure of count Raymond IV to the crusades.
+The end of the 11th century marked the departure of Count Raymond IV to the First Crusade.
+Raymond led the largest contingent of the Crusade, and did not leave the Holy Land after the capture of Jerusalem, instead establishing himself as Count of Tripoli.
+He died in battle in 1105 in the Levant.

 Various succession wars followed, besieging Toulouse several times.
-In 1119, the population of Toulouse proclaimed Alphonse Jourdain count.
-Alphonse Jourdain, willing to be grateful to his people, reduced the taxes immediately, for example on salt and wine.
+In 1119, the population of Toulouse proclaimed Raymond's younger son Alphonse Jourdain count.
+Alphonse Jourdain, willing to be grateful to his people, reduced several taxes immediately, for example on salt and wine.